Can Smoking Actually Cause Gout?

-Although there hasn’t been any studies done linking smoking and gout, there are associations where it does increase your uric acid levels in the blood, misbalancing your pH levels by making your body more acidic.
+Although there hasn’t been any studies done linking smoking and gout, there are associations where it may increase your uric acid levels in the blood and may misbalance your pH levels by making your body more acidic.

-I’m not saying that smoking causes gout attacks directly but decreases your overall health by not having your body work optimally increasing your risk of heart disease, diabetes and gout.
+I’m not saying that smoking causes gout attacks directly but decreases your overall health by not having your body work optimally that may increase your risk of heart disease, diabetes and gout.
 A previous post explains how gout sufferers have an increased risk of developing heart disease and diabetes.

 This link between gout and smoking goes even further affecting our cousins of the disease, patients with rheumatoid arthritis (chronic inflammation of the joints and tissue surrounding the joints).
 More research is available there where a study conducted by Japanese researchers and presented at the AmericanCollege of Rheumatology concluded after the study that there was a strong link between smoking and rheumatoid arthritis which occurred in men who were positive for rheumatoid factor.

 Another study where 30 000 women aged between 55 and 69, enrolled in the Iowa Women’s Health Study since 1986 and the final study was presented in 2000 at the American College of Rheumatology clearly found that the risk of developing rheumatoid arthritis was double for smokers compared to non-smokers.
 Former smokers had a lower risk of developing rheumatoid arthritis than regular smokers; people that never smoked had the lowest risk of them all.